-Mark K Erdmann is a Lecturer in Art History.
+Mark K Erdmann is Lecturer in Art History.
 He specializes in Japanese pre-modern architecture and the intersection of space, painting, carpentry, and power.
 His interest includes castles and warrior elite residences of the fifteenth to seventeenth centuries, screen paintings, and the impact of the Jesuit missions on visual culture in Japan.

-Lisa Beaven is Lecturer in art history at La Trobe University and Honorary Fellow in the School of Culture and Communication at the University of Melbourne.
+Lisa Beaven is Lecturer in Art History at La Trobe University and Honorary Fellow in the School of Culture and Communication at the University of Melbourne.
 Her research focuses on sensory and emotional responses to art and material culture in early modern Europe, with a particular focus on seventeenth-century Rome.